tabulify/tabulify/doc/Query.md

 ## About

 A query is seen as:
-   * path without a name.
+   * path without a name. (ie an execution path)
    * a data definition but at runtime.
    * a view without name

+If it should have a name, create a view object or a map to track the execution.

 It permits us to do thing like: